 2 – Sputtering & Losing Power – The most common reason for this problem is from fouled or corroded spark plugs.
 However, the problem could also be caused by low fuel, water in the fuel tank, or a problem with the fuel filter.

 Solution: Fill your gas tank to full when you are not using it.
 This will prevent condensation in the tank.
 If your boat will be sitting around for a few months, add a fuel stabilizer to the tank.
 Clean and change your spark plugs and fuel filter regularly.

-3 – Engine Overheating – The most common causes for an engine to overheat is from blocked water intake.
+3 – Engine Overheating – The most common cause for an engine to overheat is blocked water intake.
 Another reason an engine would overheat is because of a worn or damaged water pump impeller.

-Solution: First, stop the engine and let it cool it down.
-You can then go onto fix the problem by examining the water inlet holes for any blockages or clogs.
+Solution: First, stop the engine and let it cool down.
+You can then go on to fix the problem by examining the water inlet holes for any blockages or clogs.
 Sometimes seaweed or other types of debris could be blocking the hole, slowing down the water flow.
 If there are, flush them out.

 Another area to look at is the pee-hole where the water comes out of the engine.
 Often this little hole could become clogged.
 There should be a solid stream of water flowing out of this hole.

 Should the problem persist, it could be an indication of an imminent engine failure, so a better course of action here is to seek professional boat repair services.

 1 – A Stuck Trim – This is a problem that makes it difficult to raise your boat in the water and help control the balance of the boat.

 Solution: One of the main causes of a stuck trim is a bum fuse.
 However, stuck trims can also be caused by a failure of the hydraulic system.
 You can fix the problem by manually locating the trim.
 The trim is usually built close to the overdrive base.
 Once you have located it, release the valve.
 You then open the screw holding it together to release the pressure of the loop before tilting your drive manually.